The Party of No Content

 The GOP in general is remarkably quiet on how it would govern and what it seeks to accomplish in the coming years.
 Breaking with precedent, the party decided against producing an original platform for the 2020 convention.
 (Put differently: It no-platformed itself.)
 And Republican leadership has gone dark on a huge swath of issues: balancing the budget, reforming entitlement programs, tackling climate change, improving public education, reducing student-loan debt, and ameliorating racial inequalities—as well as getting the country through the pandemic and out of the recession.

-With the planet burning, the virus killing, the economy collapsing, and millions of Americans preparing to vote, the country’s leading political cabal has moved into a queasy post-policy space: Its aperture has narrowed to just a few issues, its desire to try to pass major, proactive legislation has withered.
+With the planet burning, the virus killing, the economy collapsing, and millions of Americans preparing to vote, the country’s leading political cabal has moved into a queasy post-policy space: Its aperture has narrowed to just a few issues; its desire to try to pass major, proactive legislation has withered.
 This is not just proof that a man as interested in his own image as he is uninterested in briefing books should not be president.
 It is also a sign that American democracy is in peril.

 This summer, I asked politicians, think-tank staffers, electoral consultants, political scientists, and pollsters why the Republican Party has felt so small, so devoid of vanward ideas to help Americans.
 The answer lies with the party as well as the president; this development is due to decades-long demographic, cultural, and political trends, not just the makeup of the Trump administration.
 And understanding how Republicans moved past policy requires looking not just at the negative space they left behind, but the positive space they have chosen to fill.